Mamava is super “app-y” to share our great news! We’ve launched a whole new Mamava App that makes pumping and breastfeeding on-the-go easier.

-Even most doctors who are moms aren't able to meet the breastfeeding guidelines—due to a lack of on-the-job accommodations.
-On, National Doctors' Day, let's speak up in support of physicians who need schedule flexibility and private spaces to pump.
+Doctors who are moms aren't able to meet the breastfeeding guidelines—due to a lack of on-the-job accommodations.
+All working mothers, from baristas to teachers to physicians need schedule flexibility and private spaces to pump.

 When it comes to breastfeeding, it seems like everyone on social media has an opinion.
 And even when those opinions are supporting breastfeeding, when they come from guys they sometimes come across as, well, mansplaining.
 To moms.
 So here we offer three ways guys can get on board and get behind all mamas.